On the Evaluation of Neural Code Summarization: Background

 \subsection{Code Summarization}

-Code summaries are short natural language descriptions of code snippets that can help developers better understand and maintain source code.
-However, in many software projects, code summaries are often absent or outdated.
-It arouses the interests of many researchers to automatically generate code summaries.
 In the early stage of automatic source code summarization, template-based approaches~\cite{SridharaHMPV10, HaiducAM10ICSE, HaiducAMM10WCRE, EddyRKC13, RodegheroMMBD14} are widely used.
 However, a well-designed template requires expert domain knowledge.
 Therefore, information retrieval (IR) based approaches~\cite{HaiducAM10ICSE, HaiducAMM10WCRE,EddyRKC13, RodegheroMMBD14} are proposed.
-The basic idea of the IR-based approach is to retrieve terms from source code to generate term-based summaries or to retrieve similar source code and use its summary as the target summary.
+The basic idea is to retrieve terms from source code to generate term-based summaries or to retrieve similar source code and use its summary as the target summary.
 However, the retrieved summaries may not correctly describe the semantics and behavior of code snippets, leading to the mismatches between code and summaries.